 But Heather, I hear you say, we have plans to attend the opera/ballet/theater in Europe.
 Won’t we want to wear fancy shoes to the performance?
 Yes, you will.
 Carry them with you and change in the coat check.
 Everyone will think you’re a local!

 The tricky part about dressing for winter is not overdoing it on the layers.
 You need to strike a balance between being warm outside and not sweating to death indoors.
-My go-to options are a Uniqlo Heattech t-shirt and fleece-lined tights (NOT leggings – the feet are important), worn beneath jeans and a merino wool sweater.
+My go-to options are a Uniqlo Heattech t-shirt and fleece-lined tights, worn beneath jeans and a merino wool sweater.
 Avoid cotton undershirts as they won’t wick away perspiration.

 You will want a scarf and hat, even if your coat has a hood.
 Wool and fleece are good materials, though you should choose whatever makes you comfortable.
 It’s no fun to be itchy!
 The item I have the most trouble with is gloves.
 I take a lot of photos and need my fingers, which quickly freeze when left unprotected.
-Last winter I bought e-tip gloves from the North Face and they worked okay, but weren’t really warm enough for lengthy periods outside.
-Lately I’ve been rocking fingerless Latvian mittens, but that won’t cut it once the temperature drops below zero.
-If anyone has a solution, I’d love to hear about it in the comments!
+I bought e-tip gloves from the North Face and they worked okay, but weren’t really warm enough for lengthy periods outside.
+I solved the issue by wearing a pair of fingerless Latvian mittens on top.
+If anyone has a better solution, I’d love to hear about it in the comments!

 Have you traveled to Europe in winter?
 What are your packing tips?